MeshachBlue/compushare/README.md

 For applications of Monte Carlo simulations see http://en.wikipedia.org/wiki/Monte_Carlo_method#Applications.

-This plug in, when completed, would give researchers the option to pay bitcoin miners worldwide in an auction style, with bitcoins, for the ability to run their iterations distributively across the node network.
+CompuShare, when completed, would give researchers the option to pay bitcoin miners worldwide in an auction style, with bitcoins, for the ability to run their iterations distributively across the node network.
 The code to be run would be an encrypted binary blob which would be run inside a sandbox.
 It's only network access would be to send a final encrypted result back to the payer in return for the bitcoin payment.

 As a result researchers would have access to practically instantaneous Monte Carlo results.
 Particular radiation treatments could be implemented days earlier, the progress of physics research worldwide would increase, underfunded universities could have access to a distributive super computer for a very reasonable cost.

 All money would be transferred as bitcoins to the bitcoin mining network.
 There would be several beneficial effects to the bitcoin economy as a result:
-* This would stabalise the bitcoin economy.
+* This would stabilise the bitcoin economy.
 * It would make it so all computers could once again effectively mine bitcoin (not just ASIC's).
 * It would do leaps and bounds for legitimising the currency.
 * Make it exceptionally more liquid.